symbol/symbol-docs/source/index.rst

 Browse the developer documentation to start integrating blockchain technology into your project.

 ************************************
-Catapult is your Blockchain Platform
+Catapult is Your Blockchain Platform
 ************************************

 |codename| is a **developer-friendly blockchain platform** for businesses.